 Also, as there are carbohydrates involved we must contend with higher blood sugar levels.

-But and it’s a big BUT.
-It’s highly inflammatory.
+However it’s highly inflammatory.
 Second only to gluten.

-Sugar is also highly inflammatory and will lead to increased insulin levels which will result in a ‘sugar crash’ leaving you fatigued and without energy.
+Sugar is also highly inflammatory and will lead to increased insulin levels resulting in a ‘sugar crash’ which will leave you feeling fatigued and without energy.

 After a while, as the insulin is distributed to the cells the resultant dip in your blood sugar makes you (drum roll please) feel tired.
 Off to bed, you go feeling nicely sleepy and looking forward to a great night’s rest.